HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 Database performance is very important for obtaining good overall performance from WebSphere Portal.

 Below is a list of tuning applied on our Oracle database server with the alter system command.
 Additional database tuning maybe needed in your production environments.
-For further information on Oracle database tuning, refer to Oracle Performance Tuning Guide at <https://www.oracle.com/technetwork/indexes/documentation/index.html#database>. <!-- link is broken>
+For further information on Oracle database tuning, refer to Oracle Performance Tuning Guide at <https://docs.oracle.com/en/database/oracle/oracle-database/23/tdppt/index.html>

 **Command used:** alter system set &lt;parameter&gt; scope=spfile;